 I figured we can start off in logical order with the savory Magic Kingdom snacks before filling our sweet tooth.
 After all, sometimes you can only handle so much sugar and you need something salty instead.
 Don’t worry the sugar rush is coming, but here are my favorite savory snacks.

-2. Candied Bacon and Chicken Skewers – Westward Ho Refreshments
+1. Candied Bacon Skewers – Westward Ho Refreshments

-It doesn’t get any better than a huge piece of meat on a stick, and the two meat skewers from Westward Ho Refreshments are just that!
-The candied bacon one is basically a huge piece of caramelized pork belly which falls apart in your mouth.
+It doesn’t get any better than a huge piece of meat on a stick, and the giant meat skewers from Westward Ho Refreshments are just that!
+The candied bacon one is basically a huge piece of pork belly caramelized with brown sugar and it falls apart in your mouth.

 The spring rolls in Adventureland are to die for and a must-get savory snack in the Magic Kingdom.
 If you see that little red and green wagon sitting there, it’s almost impossible to stop.